 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general C&D debris service—it keeps the material stream clean.
-Pure asphalt tear-offs stay on our standard disposal line to keep your costs down.
+When projects mix shingle debris with framing or sheathing offcuts, we route the container to our standard C&D debris service—keeping your job site compliant.
+Pure asphalt roof tear-offs stay on our specialized line, while mixed loads require this classification.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition